Function space: Exponential law

+is bijective.
+But such a coarsest topology may not exist in general (in some cases, a compact-open topology is such a coarsest topology).

 Functional analysis

-A main theme of functional analysis is to study function spaces vector spaces with more structure than the bare minimum of linear structure.
+A main theme of functional analysis is to study function spaces and vector spaces with more structure than the bare minimum of linear structure.
 Specifically, some are topological vector spaces, some are Banach spaces, some are Hilbert spaces, etc. This allows mathematicians to apply intuitions from finite-dimensional vector spaces.

 The functional spaces have intricate interrelationships, such as interpolation, embedding, representation, Banach space isomorphism, etc. Many fundamental theorems and constructions in functional analysis deals with their relationships, such as the Riesz representation theorem, the Riesz–Thorin theorem, the Gagliardo–Nirenberg interpolation inequality, the Rellich–Kondrachov theorem, the Hardy–Littlewood maximal function, etc.

 Let $\Omega \subseteq \R^n$ be an open subset.